VarLad/crenshaw-lets-build-a-compiler/01/README.md

 don't care how much memory space the final product uses.

-I  also take a page from the work of Ron Cain, the author of  the original Small C.  Whereas almost all other compiler authors have historically  used  an  intermediate  language  like  P-code  and divided  the  compiler  into two parts (a front end that produces P-code,  and   a  back  end  that  processes  P-code  to  produce
+I  also take a page from the work of Ron Cain, the author of  the original [Small-C](https://en.wikipedia.org/wiki/Small-C).
+Whereas almost all other compiler authors have historically  used  an  intermediate  language  like  P-code  and divided  the  compiler  into two parts (a front end that produces P-code,  and   a  back  end  that  processes  P-code  to  produce